wireless-broadband-alliance/wba-openroaming-portal/INSTALATION.md

 To get started, open your favorite web browser and type the following address in the URL bar: http://YOUR_SERVER_IP:80

-Replace YOUR_SERVER_IP with your server's real IP address or domain name.
+Replace **YOUR_SERVER_IP** with your server's real IP address or domain name.
 If you are running the portal locally, you can use localhost for an IP address.
+And make sure to use **port 80**, it's the default port of the project.

 If you encounter any issues or have any questions along the way, don't hesitate to check to the [**Troubleshooting **](#troubleshooting) section on this README or reach out to our support team for assistance.